Skip to main content

 Standard Word Count Benchmarks

-FormatTypical range
+FormatTypical word count range

 Short blog post300-600 words